A Floer fundamental group: Generation of the fundamental group

 \section{Generation of the fundamental group}

+In this section, homomorphisms from the group of Floer loops to that of Morse loops and vice versa are constructed, in order to prove theorem \ref{thm:EvalOntoPi1}, and to later study the relations.

+In section \ref{sec:FromFloerToMorse}, we use the classical operation of pushing arbitrary loops down by the flow in order to turn Floer loops into Morse loops.
+This operation itself is not required for the proof of theorem \ref{thm:EvalOntoPi1}, but it is reinterpreted purely in terms of moduli spaces which makes it compatible with Floer theory.
+This is used in section \ref{sec:FromMorseToFloer} to define a similar operation in the reverse direction, turning Morse loops into Floer loops in the same homotopy class.
+Finally, section \ref{sec:ProofEvalOntoPi1} gather the proof of theorem \ref{thm:EvalOntoPi1}, which immediately follows from the possibility of deforming Morse loops into (homotopical) Floer ones, since the result is well known in the Morse setting.

-Let $f$ be a Morse function having a single minimum at $\star$, and $g$ a Riemannian metric on $M$ such that the pair $(f,g)$ is Morse mole, and all the relevant hybrid moduli spaces are cut out transversely.
+Let $f$ be a Morse function having a single minimum at $\star$, and $g$ a Riemannian metric on $M$ such that the pair $(f,g)$ is Morse Smale, and all the relevant hybrid moduli spaces are cut out transversely.

 Recall the Morse version of the definitions \ref{def:FloerLoopStep} and \ref{def:FloerLoops}~: each choice of orientation on the unstable manifold of each index $1$ Morse critical point defines a path we call a Morse step (notice that since $f$ has a single minimum, all the steps are in fact loops).
 Picking an arbitrary orientation for each such point $b$ allows to represent the associated Morse steps algebraically as $b^{\pm}$, and hence to identify the group of Morse loops $\Gen{f}$ to the free group generated by $\Crit_{1}(f)$.